ilianAZZ/konvu-test/README.md

   - Try to implement this solution without library, just by providing files as tools (not tested yet, may be limited as well).
 - Improve the prompt engineering for better results.
 - Handle multiple projects/agents (for example, by using a hash of the codebase path as agent name).
+- For a normal project, the .env file should be excluded from git and not shared publicly, and not as a python file with constants.
+- Add proper error handling and logging for production use and debugging.
+Also to be able to have statistics on failures/success rate.
+- Add unit test with mocks of OSV APIs, to make sure the code is working as expected.
+- Parse the LLM Output to have a structured JSON response instead of plain text, and be able to "tag" the CVE as risky or not based on the analysis.